rpgarner/u2_lesson_react_APIs/README.md

 - Utilizing `axios`, make a request to the following endpoint: `/movie/<movieID>`
 - In your `App.js` create a function that accepts a `movieId` as a parameter and sets that `movieId` to the `selectedMovie` state.
 - Pass the above function to your `MovieList` component and have the `button` invoke this function `onClick`.
 You'll want to pass the movie id to this function. **Hint: Use the callback syntax!**
-- Pass the `selectedMovie` state to the `MovieDetails` component and store it in state as `movieId`.
-Remember you can access `props` in the constructor!
+- Pass the `selectedMovie` state to the `MovieDetails` component and watch it in a `useEffect`.
+Remember you can watch `props` in the dependency array!
 - Finally display the details for the selected movie in your `MovieDetails`.

 ## Bonus